deepme03/CIFAR10-using-CNN-and-ResNet/README.md

 Windows: If your laptop/desktop has an NVIDIA GPU (graphics card), make sure you have installed the NVIDIA CUDA drivers.

 macOS: macOS is not compatible with NVIDIA GPUs

-If you do not have access to a GPU or aren't sure what it is, don't worry, you can execute all the code just fine without a GPU.